Learn more about:

 - Inform candidates that you’ll check references in advance.
 You can note that in your job ad and ask candidates to provide some people as references after the screening stage.

 - Evaluate information you get through reference checks in relation to your position.
 You don’t need to become alarmed if a candidate lacks a nice-to-have skill that’s not among your key requirements.
+However, qualities such as good communication skills and dependability are key pieces of information for most positions.

 - Tailor your questions to the relationship the person you’re talking to had with the candidate.
 For example, a former employer could get specific about the candidate’s job performance, while a former colleague could comment on the candidate’s collaboration skills.